IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 A non-blocking invocation will invoke the action immediately, but _not wait_ for a response.

-If you don't need the action result right away, you can omit the `—blocking` flag to make a non-blocking invocation.
+If you don't need the action result right away, you can omit the `--blocking` flag to make a non-blocking invocation.
 You can get the result later by using the **Activation ID**.

 1. Invoke the `hello` Action using the command-line as a non-blocking activation.